lostatc/acid-store/README.md

 This library provides high-level abstractions for data storage over a number of storage backends.
 The goal is to decouple how you access your data from where you store it.
-You can access your data as an object store, a virtual file system, a persistent collection, or a content-addressable storage, regardless of where the data is stored.
+You can access your data as an object store, a virtual file system, or a persistent collection, regardless of where the data is stored.

 Out of the box, this library supports the local file system, SQLite, Redis, Amazon S3, SFTP, and many cloud providers as storage backends.
 Storage backends